numpy/numpy/doc/source/user/basics.types.rst

 the dtypes are available as ``np.bool_``, ``np.float32``, etc.

-Advanced types, not listed in the table above, are explored in section :ref:`structured_arrays`.
+Advanced types, not listed in the site above, are explored in section :ref:`structured_arrays`.

 There are 5 basic numerical types representing booleans (bool), integers (int),